-Protected information shall not be accessed in violation of any law, order, regulation, user agreement, Maple Bluff Police Department policy or training.
+Protected information shall not be accessed in violation of any law, order, regulation, user agreement, Maple Bluff Police Department policy, or training.
 Only those members who have completed applicable training and met any applicable requirements, such as a background check, may access protected information, and only when the member has a legitimate work-related reason for such access.

 Unauthorized access, including access for other than a legitimate work-related purpose, is prohibited and may subject a member to administrative action pursuant to the Personnel Complaints Policy and/or criminal prosecution.
+See the CJIS Access, Maintenance, and Security Policy for additional guidance.